European Heritage Days 2025: Discover the Caux Palace

 PROGRAMME

-Discover our exhibitions, historical guided tours, workshops, a lecture anda roundtable conversation and enjoy the show by Bombe Divine Super Merveilleuse and jazz music by L'Effet Philemon!
+Discover our exhibitions, historical guided tours, workshops, a lecture and a roundtable conversation and enjoy the show by Bombe Divine Super Merveilleuse and jazz music by L'Effet Philemon!

 GUIDED TOURS